adsci/speedEST/src/text/multilayerPerceptron.md

 ## Feature normalisation

 An important aspect of training neural networks is the feature normalisation.
 In contrast to models based on decision tree regressors, the input features (as well as the outputs) must be normalised.
 Normalisation ensures that features which originally have different scales, are of comparable values.
-This, in turn, speeds up the training and reduces the chanced to end up in a local minimum while minimizing the loss function.
+This, in turn, speeds up the training and reduces the chanced to end up in a local minimum while minimising the loss function.
 Because of this, the training and validation datasets are standardised such that each feature has a 0 mean and a standard deviation of 1, i.e., the standardised value (z-score) for feature $i$ is calculated as

 $x'_i = \dfrac{x_{i} - \mu}{\sqrt{\sigma^2}}$,